DarrenNakamura/ebr-interactive-map/README.md

 * Map can be panned by clicking and dragging
 * Map can be zoomed in and out by clicking the zoom buttons in the top right
 * Each location has an invisible button that highlights when hovered/clicked
-* When clicked, each location opens a new tab with the corresponding Living Valley entry
+* When clicked, each location opens an iframe with the corresponding Living Valley entry in it

 # Potential Features (TODO)
 * Get newer version of map